gardener/gardener/docs/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>Domains contains information about which domains shall be included/excluded for this provider.
-Deprecated: This field is deprecated and will be removed in Gardener release v1.87.</p>
+Deprecated: This field is deprecated and will be removed in a future release.</p>
 </td>
 </tr>
 <tr>